 An inspection of the National Crime Agency’s crime reduction (investigating offences relating to organised crime) function

-Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) is an independent inspectorate.
-It is required by the Crime and Courts Act 2013 to inspect the NCA.
-Following an inspection, HMICFRS must report to the Home Secretary on the efficiency and effectiveness of the NCA.
+HMICFRS is required by the Crime and Courts Act 2013 to inspect the National Crime Agency (NCA).
+Following an inspection we must report to the Home Secretary on the efficiency and effectiveness of the NCA.

 This inspection, our eighth of the NCA, examines its crime reduction (investigations) function managed through its UK-wide branch network.